benkoussas/CakePHP-Taxonomy-Plugin/README.markdown

 		$this->Model->addTerm('dog', 'pet');
 		$this->Model->addTerm('cat', 'pet');

-You can retrieve within your find results the terms by type in ['Taxonomy'], neighbors in ['TaxonomyNeighbors'] and related in ['TaxonomyRelated'].
+You can retrieve within your find results the terms by type in ['Taxonomy'], neighbors in ['TaxonomyNeighbor'] and related in ['TaxonomyRelated'].

 If you want to create checkboxes for editing a specific Taxonomy :